Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 `source="Linux_login.csv" host="Linux_server" sourcetype="csv"`

 - To the default above, you can then add more queries.
 As you will be able to see to the left of the view there is a column that lists all the variables.
 For example if I want to look at what variable stores information about the IP address.
 In this file that variable is "src_ip".
 So If I want to search for a specific ip I can add:

+- `source="Linux_login.csv" host="Linux_server" sourcetype="csv" src_ip="10.11.36.17"`

+Fields are divided into **default fields** and **interesting fields**.

+- Default fields are the fields that appear in every log event.

+- Interesting fields are fields that appear in at least 20% of the log events.

 **Adding additional commands to the queries**